Floating Over Waves of Fear

 Drawing from the teachings of the rich Buddhist tradition and personal experience, you can find here articles written by members of our community from all over the world, offering contemplations and practices to apply directly on our own path in life and interconnected global society.

-The author shares how the memory of a healthcare worker’s kindness still sustains and empowers her, and offers a contemplation exercise to try.
+The author shares insights gained through challenging the ego’s best arguments, and offers a contemplation exercise to try.